 Presiding Minister (with hands flat against each other, chest-high): Let us pray.

-It's followed by around five seconds of silence, a time for the congregation to collect its thoughts and turn them to God.
+It's followed by 4-10 seconds of silence, a time for the congregation to collect its thoughts and turn them to God.

 The traditional collect follows a set format :

 It is usually said by the presiding minister, but can be spoken by anyone.
-Or everyone: many pietist-leaning churches have the whole congregation speak it together, read from the bulletin or screen.
+Or everyone: some pietist-leaning churches have the whole congregation speak it together, read from the bulletin or screen.
 (High-churchers diss this practice, since it undercuts the special role of the minister as liturgical leader.
 Which, to a low-churcher, is a reason in its favor.)
 In some places (including some Scandinavian churches) the collect is often chanted or intoned; others believe that takes the prayer-ness out of it.

-Prayers that are similar to the collect, but not in as tight a pattern, are often found in various places in Charismatic and Evangelical services.
-There, the prayer acts as a transition from one part of worship into another.
+Prayers that are similar to the collect, but not in a tight pattern, are sometimes found in various places in Charismatic and Evangelical services.
+There, the prayer marks a transition from one part of worship into another.

-Lectionary [ < Latin lêctiôn (a reading or lesson) < legere (to read)] A set schedule of Bible readings, for use in each day's worship.
+Lectionary definition: A formal set schedule of Bible readings, for use in each day's worship. [ < Latin lēctiōn (a reading or lesson) < legere (to read)]

 In the church's first few centuries, long before verse numbers, the Lectionary would have the full quote from Scripture.
-Those early lectionaries are an early witness to the ancient text.
+Those early lectionaries were an early witness to the ancient text.

 vestments [ < Latin vestis (garment)] The ceremonial clothing worn by those doing the ceremonies of the church, including worship, dedications, etc..
-Also : priestreafs.
+Also : priestreafs, priestgarb.
 Particular items include alb, surplice (overslip), cope, chasuble, rochet, maniple (handline), scapular (axlecloth), and mitre.

 'Vestments' also refer to the clothing which marks a person as a minister or member of an order of monks/nuns, or a deacon in liturgical worship.
 For worship services, the colors of the clothing are changed to reflect the church season.
 I won't go far here into the many different kind of vestments there are, because that would go on endlessly.
 Each church vestment has its own symbolic meaning.
 Much of the time, noone who's there knows or cares what that meaning is, and so it is lost.
 Yet for those who know the meaning, it can enrich whatever occasion it is used for.
 Sometimes the visual beauty of vestments can draw you deeper into worship of an awesome God.
 At other times the visual effect brings so much awe to itself that you forget to worship God.